 The Committee was representative, and contained some distinguished names.
-The following forms part of the Report:-

-"There appear to be grounds for believing that the increase of the population (with or without marriage) is greatest in those classes which have the least means of supporting large families.
+The following forms part of the Report :-- without marriage) is greatest in those classes which have the least means of supporting large families.
 And this increase is due quite as much to the early age at which many become parents as to the number of children brought into the world without any provision for their maintenance.
 In the result it would appear that the undue increase of the population is closely connected with extreme destitution.
 The question of early marriages is a very important one as regards both morality and pauperism, and the matter might be profitably investigated."